Characterizing CO Emitters in the SSA22-AzTEC26 Field: Sample and data analysis

 \subsubsection{Source detection and line measurements}

-Motivated by \citet{2016ApJ...833...67W}, we smooth the band 3 cube with a 300 km s$^{-1}$ full width at half maximum (FWHM) Gaussian filter and use the \texttt{DAOStarFinder} routine in the \texttt{photutils} package to detect all positive and negative peaks above peak signal-to-noise ratio (SNR) of 1.5 in the smoothed cube.
+Inspired by \citet{2016ApJ...833...67W}, we smooth the band 3 cube with a 300 km s$^{-1}$ FWHM Gaussian filter and use the \texttt{DAOStarFinder} routine in the \texttt{photutils} package to detect all positive and negative peaks above a peak signal-to-noise ratio (S/N) of 1.5 in the smoothed cube.
 The central AzTEC source is masked because its continuum emission is visible in the smoothed cube and contaminates source statistics.
-We show the number of detected peaks as a function of peak SNR in the left panel of Figure \ref{fig:fig1}.
-No negative peak is found above SNR$=5.2$.
-The purity of detection as a function of SNR is defined as
+We show the number of detected peaks as a function of peak S/N in the left panel of Figure \ref{fig:fig1}.
+No negative peak is found above S/N$=5.2$.
+The purity of detection as a function of S/N is defined as

-We fit the measured purity as a function of SNR with and determine the free parameters $a=4.72$ and $b=0.71$, which gives a purity of 83\% at SNR=5.2.
-Using this as a detection threshold, we find four sources with SNR$>5.2$ (Figure \ref{fig:fig2}).
-We have also tested other filter FWHM values from 100 to 500 km s$^{-1}$ but do not find any new detection.
+We fit the measured purity as a function of S/N with and determine the free parameters $a=4.72$ and $b=0.71$, which gives a purity of 83\% at S/N=5.2.
+Using this as a detection threshold, we find four sources with S/N$>5.2$ (Figure \ref{fig:fig2}).
+We have also tested other filter FWHM values from 100 to 500 km s$^{-1}$ with 100 km s$^{-1}$ steps but do not find any new detection.

 For each source, we fit a single Gaussian profile to the 1D spectrum to derive the observed line frequency and FWHM (the bottom row in Figure \ref{fig:fig3}).
-The velocity integrated fluxes are measured by fitting a 2D Gaussian profile to the zeroth moment map, which sums along the spectral axis over a velocity range $\pm$FWHM from the line center.
+The velocity-integrated fluxes are measured by fitting a 2D Gaussian profile to the zeroth-moment map, which sums along the spectral axis over a velocity range $\pm$FWHM from the line center.
 The measured properties are listed in Table \ref{table:table1}.
 Sources 1, 2, and 4 are covered by the band 4 observation, so we also report the 2 mm continuum flux densities for these three sources.
 Source 1 has a second line detection at 157.548 GHz in the band 4 cube, and we will show that this is the redshifted [CI] line in the next section.